There Is Still Room For Edison International (EIX) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

-The closing price of Edison International (NYSE: EIX) was $67.00 for the day, down -1.89% from the previous closing price of $68.29.
-In other words, the price has decreased by -$1.29 from its previous closing price.
-On the day, 1671260 shares were traded.
-EIX stock price reached its highest trading level at $68.78 during the session, while it also had its lowest trading level at $66.82.
+The closing price of Edison International (NYSE: EIX) was $68.30 for the day, up 1.35% from the previous closing price of $67.39.
+In other words, the price has increased by $+0.91 from its previous closing price.
+On the day, 1512149 shares were traded.
+EIX stock price reached its highest trading level at $69.06 during the session, while it also had its lowest trading level at $67.40.

 Sponsored